szoftveres/RF_Microwave/radar/README.md

 First we must make some assumptions about the target - for simplicity, let's assume that it can be modeled as an antenna with +9 dBi gain (same as what we're using in this radar) and that it reflects 100% of its received power back.
 Tx power of the radar is +7 dBm; we need approximately 20 kHz bandwidth for analog processing and the LNA has approximately 2.5 dB noise figure; this brings the minimum level at the input of the LNA to approximately -128 dBm.
 Both (Tx and Rx) antennas have approximately +9 dBi gain.
 Calculating with Friis path loss for each path (out and return) gives a noise-limited range of approximately 500m.

 The ADC of the audio interface is recording with 16 bit resolution.
-For 1Vpp full signal level, 1 bit corresponds to approximately 15 uVpp, which translates to -92 dBm signal level, which can easily be reached with the combined gain of the LNA (+18 dB) and the analog front-end (> +80 dB above 3kHz).
+For 1Vpp full signal level, the magnitude of one symbol out of 65536 is approximately 15 uVpp, which translates to -92 dBm signal level, which can easily be reached with the combined gain of the LNA (+18 dB) and the analog front-end (> +80 dB above 3kHz).

 ### Components